yfletberliac/rlss-2019/setup.md

 Now, open a new tab in your browser and type localhost:8888 in the browser address bar.
 Note that you cannot have any other notebooks running simultaneously.

-NOTE: on Windows, the port will probably not bind to localhost, instead you must find the port it binds to by typing the following in your docker prompt
+NB: on Windows, the port will probably not bind to localhost, instead you must find the port it binds to by typing the following in your docker prompt

 ```bash
 docker-machine ip